T4skar/MJ-3D_Engine/README.md

 - Texture loader
 - ImGui menus and console Window
 - Unity-like camera
+- GameObjects
+- Frustum

 ## Controls:

-- Camera WASD movement while pressing right click
+- Camera WASD movement and QE for going up and down
 - Alt + Left Click for mouse based view
 - SPACE for first person view
 - Alt + MouseWheel for zoom
+- F to center your view to the selected object